architapruthi/rfcs/README.md

 * An RFC may be rejected by the core team after public discussion has settled and comments have been made summarizing the rationale for rejection.
 A member of the core team should then close the RFC's associated pull request.
-* An RFC may be accepted at the close of its final comment period.
+* An RFC may be accepted after the public discussion has settled.
 A core team member will merge the RFC's associated pull request, at which point the RFC will become 'active'.